Jesse Pippy: Abortion

 In March 2022, during a debate on legislation that would expand abortion access, Pippy introduced an amendment that would allow only physicians to provide abortion services.
-The House of Delegates voted to reject the amendment on a vote of 40-84.
+The House of Delegates voted to reject the amendment on a vote of 40–84.

 Business

 In March 2021, Pippy voted against legislation that would require businesses to create telework policies.

 COVID-19 pandemic

-In March 2021, Pippy opposed a proposal by Governor Hogan that would give state employees a $1,000 bonus for working during the coronavirus pandemic, saying that he felt the government needed to do more to help private sector employees.

-In June 2021, Pippy said that he supported Hogan's decision to end expanded unemployment benefits provided by the American Rescue Plan Act.

-In August 2021, Pippy said that he opposed extending Maryland's state of emergency status for the delta variant.
+In March 2021, Pippy opposed a proposal by Governor Larry Hogan that would give state employees a $1,000 bonus for working during the coronavirus pandemic, saying that he felt the government needed to do more to help private sector employees.
+In June 2021, he supported Hogan's decision to end expanded unemployment benefits provided by the American Rescue Plan Act.
+In August 2021, Pippy opposed extending Maryland's state of emergency status for the delta variant.

 Crime

-Pippy introduced legislation in the 2019 legislative session that would recognize human trafficking as a "crime of violence" in Maryland.
+During the 2019 legislative session, Pippy introduced a bill that would recognize human trafficking as a "crime of violence" in Maryland.
 The bill passed and became law on April 18, 2019.
 He also introduced legislation that would expand the state's child pornography laws to include lascivious acts and computer-generated images, which passed and became law on April 30, 2019.

-Pippy introduced legislation in the 2020 legislative session that would replace the term "gang" with "criminal organization" in the state's criminal law code.
+During the 2020 legislative session, Pippy introduced a bill that would replace the term "gang" with "criminal organization" in the state's criminal law code.
 The bill passed and became law on May 8, 2020.
 He also introduced legislation that would make strangulation a first-degree felony assault, which passed and became law on May 8, 2020.

-Pippy introduced legislation in the 2021 legislative session that would allow individuals to apply for a court order to obtain information from an electronic device of interest through fax or email.
+During the 2021 legislative session, Pippy introduced a bill that would allow individuals to apply for a court order to obtain information from an electronic device of interest through fax or email.
 The bill passed and became law on May 30, 2021.

 In February 2021, Pippy said that he opposed removing school resource officers from schools.